Twitter may notify users exposed to Russian propaganda during 2016 election

 A Twitter spokeswoman did not immediately respond to a request for comment about plans to notify its users.

 Facebook Inc in December created a portal where its users could learn whether they had liked or followed accounts created by the Internet Research Agency.
+Alphabet Inc has said the way its services operate make it difficult to provide a similar notice, a position Democratic Senator Richard Blumenthal criticized during the hearing.

+Senator Mark Warner, the top Democrat on the Senate Intelligence Committee, which is investigating Russian meddling in the 2016 election, applauded Twitter’s announcement.

+“After months of pushing Twitter to do the right thing, I‘m encouraged the company will soon notify users who saw content from Kremlin-backed trolls,” Warner said on Twitter.

 Both companies and Alphabet’s YouTube appeared before the Senate committee on Wednesday to answer lawmaker questions about their efforts to combat the use of their platforms by violent extremists, such as the Islamic State.

-But the hearing often turned its focus to questions of Russian propaganda, a vexing issue for internet firms who spent most of the past year responding to a backlash that they did too little to deter Russians from using their services to anonymously spread divisive messages among Americans in the run-up to the 2016 U.S. elections.
+But the hearing often turned to questions of Russian propaganda, a vexing issue for internet firms that spent most of the past year responding to a backlash that they did too little to deter Russians from using their services to anonymously spread divisive messages among Americans in the run-up to the 2016 U.S. elections.

 U.S. intelligence agencies concluded Russia sought to interfere in the election through a variety of cyber-enabled means to sow political discord and help President Donald Trump win.
 Russia has repeatedly denied the allegations.

-The three social media companies faced a wide array of questions related to how they police different varieties of content on their services, including extremist recruitment, gun sales, automated spam accounts, intentionally fake news stories and Russian propaganda.
+The three social media companies faced a wide array of questions related to how they police different content on their services, including extremist recruitment, gun sales, automated spam accounts, intentionally fake news stories and Russian propaganda.

 Monje said Twitter had improved its ability to detect and remove “maliciously automated” accounts, and now challenged up to 4 million per week - up from 2 million per week last year.